A Fast, Closed-Form Bandwidth Selector for the Beta Kernel Density Estimator: Experimental results

 Finally, we analyze the practical cost of these methods in Table \ref{tab:main_table_time} and Figure \ref{fig:Comp_Time_vs_N}.
 The results are unambiguous: the \rot, along with the other fast rules (\lsilv, \rsilv), is instantaneous, requiring, on average, 0.0001s regardless of the complexity of the distribution.

 This is in stark contrast to all optimization-based methods.
-The \blscv method, for example, is over 35,000 times slower (3.5395s) on ``nice'' data, with \rlscv being over 220,000 times slower (22.3306s).
-Figure \ref{fig:Comp_Time_vs_N} visualizes this difference, showing that the LSCV and ISE methods (dotted and dash-dot lines) are orders of magnitude slower than the fast (rule) methods (dashed lines), which are clustered on the $x$-axis.
+For example, the \blscv method is more than 35, 000 times slower (3.5567s) on ``nice'' data, with \rlscv being more than 217, 000 times slower (21.7347s).
+Figure \ref{fig:Comp_Time_vs_N} visualizes this difference, showing that the LSCV and ISE methods are orders of magnitude slower than the fast methods, which are clustered on the $x$-axis.

-Taken together, our \rot method is the only one that provides a fast, robust, and highly accurate solution, making it a superior and practical choice for density estimation in bounded domains.
+In summary, the \rot provides a highly competitive and practical choice for density estimation in bounded domains, as it uniquely balances computational efficiency with robustness against complex density shapes.

-To understand why our \rot achieves this high level of accuracy, Figure \ref{fig:Bandwidth_vs_N_NiceDists} shows the bandwidth ($h$) that was selected.
-The figure compares the bandwidth from our rule (dashed line) to the optimal bandwidths derived from the oracle methods (\bise and \oracle) for the ``nice'' and ``bimodal'' distributions.
+To understand why our \rot achieves such a high level of accuracy, Figure \ref{fig:Bandwidth_vs_N_NiceDists} shows the bandwidth ($h$) that was selected.
+The figure compares the bandwidth from our rule (solid line) to the optimal bandwidths derived from the oracle methods (\bise and \oracle) for the ``nice'' and ``bimodal'' distributions.
 The plot clearly shows that the bandwidth selected by \rot successfully tracked the true optimal bandwidth across all sample sizes and distributions.
-This demonstrates that our rule is not only a fast approximation but also effectively identifies and converges to the asymptotically optimal bandwidth for the beta kernel for all the datasets.
+This demonstrates that our rule is not only a fast approximation but also effectively identifies and converges to the asymptotically optimal bandwidth for the beta kernel for all datasets.